batu/5JPreProduction/README.txt

 2) Rendering Function
 3) Error Function

-# Example code from the AST visualz code.
+# Example code from the AST visualize code.
 module.exports = {
-	parseAST : parseAST,
+	parse : parseAST,
+	render : renderAST
 	drawErrorAST : drawErrorAST,
-	renderAST : renderAST
+	parseString : myPlaceHolderString,
 }

 In the main app.js file which renderer / parser / errorfuntion  combination is going to be used is decided by the following three variables:

 var activeParseFunction = fdg.parseSimpleFDG;
 var activeRenderFunction = fdg.renderFDG;